Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Turtle Robots.md

 #### DEMONSTRATING
 Try to split the group evenly between the different robots and ensure each one has enough space to move around.

 The robots are very simple to use so can be programmed with a try it and see approach.
 The sound feedback tells you what works and what doesn't and people will find out quickly what to do.
-You may wish to masking tape over some of the buttons, like the note and procedures to prevent them being used and increase the success of random button pressing.
+You may wish to put masking tape over some of the buttons, like the note and procedures to prevent them being used and increase the success of random button pressing.

 The simplest aim is to set up some obstacles (cones or other) and ask them to navigate around the course.
 With sharpies one could also draw shapes on paper as an alternative.
 Obviously there are also things to learn.
-Roamers are procedurly programmed, one can talk about how one might try and solve a problem.
+Roamers are procedurally programmed, one can talk about how one might try and solve a problem.
 A natural way is to break it into smaller problems, breaking down tasks into a set of steps to be carried out is called an algorithm and is a key part of programming.
 You can illustrate this by drawing basic flowcharts.

 When setting out the course think of repeatable steps you can build in so they can see they solve some problems a few times.
 This is where a procedure comes in.
 This could be something like navigate around a cone and this can be called whenever it's needed to navigate around a cone (similar to calling a function in coding).
 You can try this out with more advanced groups, if they seem to have a handle on the using the Go memory.